dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 ### Turning LTE into a a Pricing Catalyst
-For cellular service providers, Verizon paved a new path to monetizing the growing reliance on data as web-based communication became the norm.
-It's earlier pricing model had fallen out of alignment as it still leaned on voice and text, even as consumer behavior shifted decisively toward data-heavy applications like video streaming, messaging and social networking applications.
+For cellular service providers, Verizon paved a new path to monetizing users' growing reliance on data as web-based communication became the norm.
+It's earlier pricing model had fallen out of alignment by leaning heavily on voice and text, even as consumer behavior shifted decisively toward data-heavy applications like video streaming, messaging and social networking applications.

 Verizon timed the launch of its Share Everything plan with the industry's transition from 3G to 4G LTE.
 This was no coincidence: LTE was not just faster, it was transformative.
 Offering speeds up to ten times higher than 3G and significantly lower latency, LTE made real-time applications--video calls, online gaming, and app-driven services--practical at scale.
 It also expanded network capacity, allowing more devices to connect simultaneously without congestion.